mshatalov/trello-list-archiver/README.md

 After that, click the gear button again, select _Authorize Account_, and follow the prompts to authorize

 ## Code
 Feel free to fork **trello-list-archiver** or suggest a pull request.
-You can also play with and remix the code at https://glitch.com/edit/#!/list-archiver — that's where the Power-Up is hosted now.
+The Power-Up was originally hosted at [Glitch](https://glitch.com) which is a nice platform to experiment with the code changes, but has moved to GitHub Pages since then.

 ## Acknowledgments
 Made by [Mikhail Shatalov](https://github.com/mshatalov).